kelvinlockwood/policies/dpa.md

 5\.
 Use of Subprocessors
 ------------------------

 Customer hereby agrees and gives its general authorization for FCC, when acting as a Processor, to engage new Subprocessors in connection with the processing of Customer Personal Information.
-A list of FCC’s current Subprocessors is located at [FCC.com/legal/subprocessors](http://FCC.com/legal/subprocessors).
+A list of FCC’s current Subprocessors is available [here](/subprocessors.md).
 Customer must request to receive email notifications concerning the addition of new Subprocessors.
 Customer may reasonably object to the addition of any new Subprocessor within 15 calendar days of receiving such email notification, in which case FCC will use reasonable efforts to make a change in the Service or recommend a commercially reasonable change to avoid processing by such Subprocessor.
 If FCC is unable to provide an alternative, Customer may terminate the Service and shall pay FCC any fees or expenses not yet paid for all services provided pursuant to any Agreement.
 If Customer fails to sign up for these email notifications, Customer shall be deemed to have waived its right to object to the newly added Subprocessor(s).